Glenn Robert Thompson OAM

 Marcia practises exclusively in the area of family law dealing with divorce, property and parenting matters arising from the breakdown of marital and de facto relationships.
 Marcia joined the family law team at Newnhams Solicitors in 2011 and was appointed as an Associate of the Practice in 2012.

 Maryann was admitted as a solicitor of the Supreme Court of New South Wales and of the High Court in July 2012.
 Maryann first practised as a general practitioner, exposing her to various areas of law including family law, commercial law, wills and estates, conveyancing and general civil litigation.
-As Maryann’s passion for family law grew she began to practice predominantly in family law and has done so for the last 5 years.
+As Maryann’s passion for family law grew she began to practice exclusively in family law and has done so since 2014.

-Maryann joined the firm in October 2018 and her experience in general law at the commencement of her career allows her to focus on matters in a holistic and pragmatic manner, ensuring the most practical outcome for her clients.
+Maryann joined the firm in October 2018 and became an Accredited Specialist in family law in November 2019.
+She takes a holistic and pragmatic approach to each matter, ensuring the most practical outcome for her clients.
 Whilst Maryann’s skills span across both parenting and property matters, she has a keen interest in complex property matters.

 Belinda was admitted to practice as a Solicitor of the Supreme Court of New South Wales and the High Court of Australia in 1996.